LeonGuerreroM/agaveStore/README.md

 $npm run test
 ~~~~~~

-Note: Docker and Node.js are neccessary to build this project
+Note: Docker and Node.js are necessary to build this project